 This fancy hot chocolate drink is perfect for special occasions.
-It makes for a beautiful and delicious gift and it looks so pretty, just look at that lustrous chocolate shell.
+It makes for a beautiful and delicious gift and looks so pretty; look at that lustrous chocolate shell.

 Who says you can’t enjoy hot chocolate at the beach?
 You just need a good thermos.
 I used YETI.
 Bring milk to almost boil, pour into the thermos and head out to your favorite spot outside and enjoy the hot chocolate.